 Dried foods such as grains, flour, and cereal last longer in a less-humid environment.

-Small dehumidifiers in bathrooms help towels dry and stop mould from forming around tiles — especially if you don't have a ceiling fan.
+Small dehumidifiers in bathrooms help towels dry and stop mold from forming around tiles — especially if you don't have a ceiling fan.

 In the event of flooding, a powerful dehumidifier will dry your home out faster.